lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Filtering of _Azolla_ sequencing data against host DNA reduces assembly size and the computational requirements thereof
 First, we set out to rid raw WGS data from plant DNA to ease the assembly of the bacteria whose genomes are also present in this data.
-Filtering reduces input complexity and hence reduces complexity in the assembly graph, possibly improving metagenome assembly quality.
+Filtering DNA reads reduces input diversity and hence reduces complexity in the assembly graph, possibly improving metagenome assembly quality.
 The bioinformatic workflow developed here takes short-read DNA sequencing data as the main input, then iteratively removes host reads and finally assembles the remainder into contigs (+@fig:fig3_filtering_and_assembly\-A).
-The first stage of host DNA removal is achieved by mapping DNA reads that passed trimmomatic Quality Control (QC) to a reference genome [@Bolger2014], then assembling the remaining reads into contigs with SPAdes in metagenomics mode [@Nurk2017] (host filtered).
+The first stage of host DNA removal is achieved by mapping DNA reads that passed trimmomatic Quality Control (QC) to the _A. filiculoides_ reference genome [@Bolger2014; @Li2009; @Li2018], then assembling the remaining reads into contigs with SPAdes in metagenomics mode [@Nurk2017] (host filtered).
 QC removed, on average, 4.4% and no more than 7% of reads of any sequencing libraries (+@fig:fig3_filtering_and_assembly\-B; bottom).
 Filtering with the reference genome reduced read input substantially for _A. filiculoides_ (51% of reads for lab samples and 79% for no-cyano samples; +@fig:fig3_filtering_and_assembly\-B; bottom; _Azolla filiculoides_).
 Filtering efficiency diminished substantially even for species phylogenetically close (+@fig:fig3_data_overview\-A) to the reference genome such as _A. rubra_ 24% (+@fig:fig3_filtering_and_assembly\-B; bottom; _Azolla rubra_), and other species in the _Azolla_ section of the genus (between 18% and 20%) (+@fig:fig3_filtering_and_assembly\-B; bottom).